ellayipinghou/bttai-final-project/README.md

 ⚠️ **Note on Class Imbalance**:

 The dataset is imbalanced, with 76% of individuals earning <=50K.
-Despite using techniques like class_weight='balanced' and resampling, model performance remains uneven across
+Despite using techniques like class_weight='balanced' and resampling, model performance remains uneven across classes:
-classes:
 - Accuracy for >50K (minority) class: 70.8%
 - Accuracy for ≤50K (majority) class: 87.9%

+Further tuning the classification threshold to maximize the F1 score does achieve a more balanced accuracy between the two classes, but at the expense of lower overall accuracy.

 🧑🏽‍⚖️ **Note on Fairness Across Demographics**: